itsGavinLiu/Java/Database/Day 6.md

 Denormalization is a database optimization technique in which we add redundant data to one or more tables.
 This can help us avoid costly joins in a relational database.
 Note that denormalization does not mean not doing normalization.
 It is an optimization technique that is applied after doing normalization.

 ### 1.7 ACID Properties
+Transactions group a set of tasks into a single execution unit.
+Each transaction begins with a specific task and ends when all the tasks in the group successfully complete.
+Transactions access data using read and write operations.
+In order to maintain consistency in a database, before and after the transaction, certain properties are followed.
+These are called ACID properties.

 RDBMSs must exhibit four “ACID” properties:

+#### 1.7.1 Atomicity
-- Atomicity means all transactions must succeed or fail completely.
+Atomicity means all transactions must succeed or fail completely.
 They cannot be partially-complete, even in the case of system failure.

-- Consistency means that at each step the database follows invariants: rules which validate and prevent corruption.
-- Isolation prevents concurrent transactions from affecting each other.
-Transactions must result in the same final state as if they were run sequentially, even if they were run in parallel.
-- Durability makes transactions final.
-Even system failure cannot roll-back the effects of a successful transaction.
+It involves the following two operations.
+— Abort: If a transaction aborts, changes made to database are not visible.
+— Commit: If a transaction commits, changes made are visible.

+#### 1.7.2 Consistency
+Consistency means that integrity constraints (Domain Constraint, Entity Constraint, Referential Integrity Constraint and Key Constraint) must be maintained so that the database is consistent before and after the transaction.
+It refers to the correctness of a database.

+#### 1.7.3 Isolation
+Isolation ensures that multiple transactions can occur concurrently without leading to the inconsistency of database state.
+Transactions occur independently without interference.

+#### 1.7.4 Durability
+- Durability means once the transaction has completed execution, the updates and modifications to the database are stored in and written to disk and they persist even if a system failure occurs